NicolasCarson/CSCI-3308-Project-Netflix/dataSetup/README.md

 2. Usage

-   Create a text file containing all film information from instawatchers.com.
+   Create a text file containing all raw film information from instawatchers.com.
 Execute formatInfo.sh with the text file as an argument.

 3. Output